dzaiats/bitcoin-arbitrage/README.md

 ### Using Bellman-Ford approach
-This approach is fully based on Vertexes and weights of Edges
+This approach is fully based on Vertexes and weights of Edges The complexity is O(VE), where V - the number of vertices and E is the number of edges.

 ### Using Iterative calculation
-This is approach is lightweight and fast and can be scaled for better accuracy
+This is approach is lightweight and fast and can be scaled for better accuracy In this case the complexity is O(log(N^2)), where N - is the number of elements in the list.

 ### Using Recursive calculation
 This is approach is heavy but simple in implementation.
-Might cause StackOverflowError
+Might cause StackOverflowError In case of recursive the complexity is not easy to calculate due to specific implementation but in our case it is O(2*N^2)

 ## How to run